 Eye redness is most often due to swollen or dilated blood vessels.
 This makes the surface of the eye look red or bloodshot.

-Bloodshot eyes; Red eyes; Scleral infection; Conjunctival infection
+Bloodshot eyes; Red eyes; Scleral injection; Conjunctival injection

 There are many causes of a red eye or eyes.
-Some are medical emergencies and some are a cause for concern, but not an emergency.
-Others are nothing to worry about.
+Some are medical emergencies.
+Others are a cause for concern, but not an emergency.
+Many are nothing to worry about.

 Eye redness is often less of a concern than eye pain or vision problems.

 Bloodshot eyes appear red because the vessels at the surface of the white portion of the eye (sclera) become swollen.
 Vessels may swell due to:

 Eye infections or inflammation can cause redness as well as possible itching, discharge, pain, or vision problems.
 These may be due to:

 Sometimes, a bright red spot, called a subconjunctival hemorrhage, will appear on the white of the eye.
 This often happens after straining or coughing, which causes a broken blood vessel on the surface of the eye.
 Most often, there is no pain and your vision is normal.
 It is almost never a serious problem.
 Because the blood leaks into the conjunctiva, which is clear, you cannot wipe or rinse the blood away.
 Like a bruise, the red spot will go away within a week or two.

 Try to rest your eyes if redness is due to fatigue or eye strain.
 No other treatment is needed.